We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - stabilizing your pelvic floor

-- providing critical support to your abdominal muscles to help with healing or make workouts more comfortable
+- providing critical support to your abdominal muscles to help with stability or make workouts more comfortable

 - reducing swelling and fluid retention

 In general, childbirth is hard on your body.
-But if you delivered by C-section, your recovery can be harder as the incision made to access the uterus required cuts through multiple layers of muscle and tissue.
-Often women who underwent C-sections experience more pain, bleeding, and discomfort.
+But if you had a cesarean delivery, often called a C-section, your recovery can be harder, as the incision made to access the uterus required cuts through multiple layers of muscle and tissue.
+Often, people who underwent cesarean deliveries experience more pain, bleeding, and discomfort.

-But one small 2017 study noted that using a postpartum girdle helped people who had C-sections experience less pain, bleeding, and discomfort than those recovering from C-sections who opted not to use one.
+But one small 2017 study noted that using a postpartum girdle helped people who had cesarean deliveries experience less pain, bleeding, and discomfort than those recovering from cesarean deliveries who opted not to use one.

 Diastasis recti recovery